Magic Man (Jackson Wang album): Composition

 Magic Man's second track, "Cruel", was performed for the first time at Coachella on April 16, 2022 and published as a single the following July 29.
 At the press conference, Wang said that the song's grunge and raw sound was "the perfect representation of the distorted and warped story that I am trying to unfold.
 It is the opus to a wild yet beautiful symphony," and stated that it had set the direction of the record in terms of narrative and sound.
 The track is about an electrifying relationship, reinforcing the addiction sung in "Blow".

 Moving from drums to guitar, with a jive-like pre-refrain, "Champagne Cool" talks about the reality of the entertainment world, using champagne as a metaphor for a murky reality, while "Go Ghost" tells about abandoning a toxic relationship.
 In "Drive it Like You Stole it" he sings of celebrity glamor and the heady rush of stardom with smooth R&B disco beats; "Come Alive" is a mix of jazz and rock in which Wang adores and begs for his partner.
 "Just Like Magic" mixes rock and reggae hip hop influences; it is followed by "All The Way", a call for help, and "Dopamine", which delves into the need for happiness and fulfillment.
-The album is closed by "Blue", a song in which Wang sings of feeling confident despite sadness, accompanied by guitar chords and the clear arrangement of the percussion.
+The album is closed by "Blue", a song in which Wang sings of feeling confident despite the sadness, accompanied by guitar chords and the clear arrangement of percussions.

+In a 2025 interview with L'Officiel Hong Kong, Wang said he wasn't entirely satisfied with Magic Man because the songs didn't match the concept of the album, finding your own happiness.